Performance Optimizations

 Implementation:

-- Streaming validation: Validates blocks as they become available in order
+- Streaming validation: validates blocks in order as they become available.

-- Natural backpressure: Downloads pause when buffer is full
+- Backpressure: downloads pause when buffer is full.

 Batch Storage Operations

-UTXO set updates use batch writes for efficient bulk operations.
-Batch writes are 10-100x faster than individual inserts.
+UTXO set updates use batch writes for efficient bulk operations (single transaction vs many).

 BatchWriter Trait: